Lamb Loin Chops in Sheep Dip Recipe

 "Just a little sheep dip.
 Panacea for all stomach ailments."
 Mae West

 Loin chops are the porterhouse steaks of the lamb, with a T-bone separating the strip steak on one side and the filet mignon on the other.
 But they are a lot smaller than beef porterhouses.
-The best, cut 1.5 to 2" thick, are no bigger than a child's fist.
+Typically cut 1 to 1.5" thick, they are no bigger than a child's fist.

 1/4 cup red wine vinegar

 3 tablespoons fresh rosemary, stripped from the stems